• Skip to primary navigation

 Best Hummus Ever

-• Use good quality tahini paste.
-It is not very cheap, but a jar goes a long way, and it keeps a really long time in the fridge.
-(Amazon affiliate link).
+Use good quality tahini paste (the Amazon affiliate link opens in a new tab).
+It is not very cheap, but a jar goes a long way and keeps a long time in the fridge.

-• Fresh garlic is mandatory, I used two very large cloves, and they were not too much, in my opinion, but I do adore garlic.
+Fresh garlic is mandatory.
+I used two very large cloves, and they were not too much, but I do adore garlic.
 Don't even consider using garlic powder or something like that, or you will ruin the hummus.
 Start with one garlic clove and add more according to your taste.

-• If you blend the spread with a handheld mixer, do grate the garlic cloves before adding them to the chickpeas to make sure you will not have any larger pieces of it in your mouth later on.
+If you blend the spread with a handheld mixer, grate the garlic cloves before adding them to the chickpeas to prevent larger pieces from entering your mouth later.

-• Use the spices generously; there is nothing worse than a bland dip, and don't forget the nigella seeds on top; they really add a little bit of extra something.
-(Amazon affiliate link).
+Use the spices generously; there is nothing worse than a bland dip.
+Don't forget the nigella seeds on top; they really add a little bit of extra something. (the Amazon affiliate link opens in a new tab).

-• I make the low-calorie hummus in the Thermomix, and I do recommend using a good and powerful kitchen machine to get a really nice creamy consistency.
+I make the low-calorie hummus in the Thermomix, and I recommend using a good, powerful kitchen machine to get a really nice creamy consistency.

-• Don't forget to scrape the walls of your kitchen machine several times in between and continue processing the chickpeas, adding a bit of cooking water from time to time, until you reach the perfect consistency.
+Remember to scrape the walls of your kitchen machine several times in between.
+Continue processing the chickpeas, occasionally adding a bit of cooking water until you reach perfect consistency.

 • Ajvar Recipe